What is Python GIL?

 global g_num

-# Acquire the lock, if it's not locked before, this will succeed
+# Acquire the lock; if it was not previously locked, this will succeed

-# If the lock is already locked by another thread, this will block until it is released
+# If the lock was already locked by another thread before calling acquire, it will block until released

 mutex.acquire()